 |

-By integrating API Gateway service with PrivateLink service, you can connect ‘API Gateway and VPC’ or ‘API Gateway and other SCP services’ without external internet.
-Data uses only the internal network, providing high security, and no public IP, NAT, VPN, or internet gateway is required.
+By integrating the API Gateway service with the PrivateLink service, you can connect ‘API Gateway and VPC’ or ‘API Gateway and other SCP services’ without using the external internet.
+Data uses only the internal network, enhancing security, and no public IP, NAT, VPN, or internet gateway is required.

 When creating an API, select the endpoint type as Private.
-You can expose the API to be accessed privately from other VPCs or services.
+This allows you to expose the API for private access from other VPCs or services.

-- You can use the internal network by specifying it as a target of Private Endpoint.
-For instructions on creating a PrivateLink Endpoint in your VPC, see Creating a PrivateLink Endpoint.
+- Private Endpoint can be designated as a target to use the internal network.
+For instructions on creating a PrivateLink Endpoint in a user VPC, refer to Create PrivateLink Endpoint.

 Click the All Services > Application Service > API Gateway menu.
-This will take you to the API Gateway Service Home page.
+Navigate to the Service Home page of API Gateway.

 Click the PrivateLink Endpoint menu on the Service Home page.
-This will take you to the PrivateLink Endpoint List page.
+You will be taken to the PrivateLink Endpoint List page.

 - Enter or select the required information.

-Description Optional Enter additional information or description within 50 characters PrivateLink Service ID Required Enter the ID of the PrivateLink Service to connect - Check the Service ID with the PrivateLink Service provider in advance, and after creating the Endpoint, provide the Endpoint ID to the provider
+description Selection Enter additional information or description within 50 characters.
+PrivateLink Service ID Required Enter the ID of the PrivateLink Service to connect - Check the Service ID with the PrivateLink Service provider in advance, and after creating the Endpoint, provide the Endpoint ID to the provider

 Table.
 PrivateLink Endpoint creation information input items